 Irene was at the Hewlett-Packard Company and Compaq Computer Corporation for 16 years prior to BMC.
 At HP, she performed in the role of IP transactions attorney, drafting and negotiating licensing and development agreements for the industry-standard server business unit.
 While at Compaq, Irene went through the two largest IT industry mergers at that time: Compaq/Digital Equipment and HP/Compaq.
 At Compaq, she managed the company’s patent portfolio, establishing strategy and processes for growing it into an assertable and valuable patent portfolio.

-Irene has a Masters of Law in Intellectual Property from the University of Houston, a J.D. from South Texas College of Law, a Masters of Science in Civil Engineering from the University of Houston, and a Bachelor of Science in Civil Engineering from the University of Texas at El Paso.
+Irene has a Masters of Law in Intellectual Property from the University of Houston, a J.D. from Houston College of Law, a Masters of Science in Civil Engineering from the University of Houston, and a Bachelor of Science in Civil Engineering from the University of Texas at El Paso.
 She is licensed to practice law in the State of Texas and is a registered patent attorney.
 She was president of the 2006-2007 Houston Chapter of the Association of Corporate Counsel and is the current Chair of the State Bar's Business Law Section’s E-Commerce Committee.

 Adjunct Professor A. Sidney Holderness, Jr., team teaches the Transaction Skills – Corporate course together with Professor East every fall and spring semester.